Event-AHU/OpenPAR/EventPAR_Benchmark/readme.md

 </p>

 #### EventPAR Dataset
 Our EventPAR dataset consists of 100K paired RGB-Event samples and 50 attribute annotations across two seasons.
-The original and degraded versions of our EventPAR dataset have been released.
+The original and degraded versions of our EventPAR dataset were released on  [BaiDuYun](https://pan.baidu.com/s/1qhRgMnky0Mqj3AewOIOgUQ?pwd=5sxr) .
 Each video sample contains four components: `rgb_raw`, `rgb_degraded`, `event_frames`, and `event_streams`.
+The original images of our MSP60k dataset were released on
 <p align="center">
   <img src="figures/dataset_sample.jpg" width="80%">
 </p>